zackmacharia/PaloAltoNetworks/Descriptors/README.md

 # descriptor.py
-This script makes an API call to a firewall, gathers the resource-monitor statistics for the last hour, parses the data to retrieve CPU utilization for packet descriptors on-chip, and then writes the data in a text file.
+This script makes an API call to a firewall, gathers the resource-monitor statistics, parses the data to retrieve CPU utilization for packet descriptors on-chip, and then writes the data in a text file.

 ## Requirements
 Python3